mattface/kernelci-docker-builds/README.md

 # Using my images
 kubernetes-app.yaml in each directory is a simple service description to start 1 replica on a kubernetes node, from my prebuilt dockerhub images.
-Configure SSH_PASSWORD, API_TOKEN and API_URL in kubernetes-app.yaml and then apply it to your kubernetes cluster.
+Configure SSH_PASSWORD in kubernetes-app.yaml and then apply it your kubernetes cluster.